 Many of us in the Pacific Northwest are familiar with the term “apex predator” from the relatively recent re-introduction of wolves into our forests.
 Apex predators are relatively small in number in comparison to the population of its prey, but its presence or lack of presence results in a disproportionate effect on the environment.
 That is, not just obviously on the population of its prey, but cascading effects that are often surprising.

-The intent of the re-introduction is beyond just merely the romantic notion of wolves once again roaming through the birch trees and howling in the distance.
+The intent of the wolves’ re-introduction is beyond just merely the romantic notion of wolves once again roaming through the birch trees and howling in the distance.
 More so, the hope is to reinstate the natural regulation of the forest ecosystem that has gone somewhat out of whack due to cascading effects of the populations of the wolves’ prey going unchecked in a natural manner.

 Anyway, the insight of the disproportionate and often surprising effect of apex predators is credited to the pioneering work of Robert Paine.
 He was a zoologist with the University of Washington who had this flash of inspiration for an experiment on biodiversity.
-The removal of a particular species can result in dramatic effects, whereas the removal of another particular one has little or no effect.
+The removal of a particular species can result in dramatic effects, whereas the removal of another particular species has little or no effect.
 He coined the term, keystone species, to describe the former.